-To be sure, this investigation may have the potential to uncover violations of law, and some members of Congress may have an interest in knowing whether the President has violated the law, Appellants' Br.
-7-8, but that does not mean the investigation therefore lacks a legitimate legislative purpose.
-To the contrary, it is possible that the President has violated the law and that Congress may wish to legislate on topics related to the President's conflicts of interest and financial disclosures.
-As Plaintiffs themselves acknowledge, "a permissible legislative investigation' does not become impermissible merely because it might 'expose law violations."
-Appellants' Br.
-33 (internal citations omitted).
-Indeed, as the Supreme Court has explained, although Congress "is without authority to compel disclosures for the purpose of aiding the prosecution of pending suits," its authority "to require pertinent disclosures in aid of its own constitutional power is not abridged because the information sought to be elicited may also be of use in such suits."
-Sinclair, 279 U.S. at 295.

-This Court has made the same point: "the presumption should be indulged that the object of the inquiry was to aid [Congress] in legislating, . . . even though the investigation might possibly disclose crime or wrongdoing" on the part of an executive branch official.
-Townsend v.
-United States, 95 F.2d 352, 355 (D.C.
-Cir.
-1938); see McGrain, 273 U.S. at 179-80 ("Nor do we think it a valid objection to the investigation that it might possibly disclose crime or wrongdoing on [an executive branch official's] part."); Hutcheson v.
-United States, 369 U.S. 599, 618 (1962) ("[S]urely a congressional committee which is engaged in a legitimate legislative investigation need not grind to a halt . . . when crime or wrongdoing is disclosed." (internal citations omitted)).
+To be sure, these investigations may have the potential to uncover violations of law, and some members of Congress may have an interest in knowing whether the President has violated the law, see Pet'rs Br.
+37-38, but that does not mean the investigation therefore lacks a legitimate legislative purpose.
+To the contrary, it is possible that the President has violated the law and that Congress may wish to legislate on topics related to the President's conflicts of interest and financial disclosures, or with regard to money laundering and election interference.
+As Petitioners themselves acknowledge, "a legislative investigation is not illegitimate because it might incidentally expose illegal conduct."
+Id. at 42.
+Indeed, as this Court has explained, although Congress "is without authority to compel disclosures for the purpose of aiding the prosecution of pending suits," its authority "to require pertinent disclosures in aid of its own constitutional power is not abridged because the information sought to be elicited may also be of use in such suits."
+Sinclair, 279 U.S. at 295; see McGrain, 273 U.S. at 179-80 ("Nor do we think it a valid objection to the investigation that it might possibly disclose crime or wrongdoing on [an executive branch official's] part."); Hutcheson v.
+United States, 369 U.S. 599, 618 (1962) ("[S]urely a congressional committee which is engaged in a legitimate legislative investigation need not grind to a halt ... when crime wrongdoing is disclosed." (internal citations or omitted)); see generally Quinn, 349 U.S. at 161 ("the power to investigate . . . cannot be used to inquire into private affairs unrelated to a valid legislative purpose" (emphasis added)).